developingAlex/react-api-stockprice-app/README.md

       {...quote}
     />
     ```
+1. Now we need some way to get the data from the API we chose
 1. https://github.com/axios/axios we'll be using this for handling the http GET requests (making use of the API)
 1. found the axios api, instructions are to use `npm install axios` but we are using yarn and the command is the same `yarn install axios`
 1. make a folder in src called **api**
 1. make an **iex.js** file in the **api** folder
 1. with the following code: